Discover more from Constant Commoner

 They’re women who pride themselves on defending women and their choices.
 They understand and decry the attempts to make women immaterial or invisible.
 In any other time, they celebrate beauty and guts and the need to be unique.
 Yet they refuse to see their attacks on an 81-year-old woman posing seductively on the cover of what is essentially a men’s magazine as ageist flapdoodle.

-As a women four years Martha’s senior, I’m here to tell them they’ve got it all wrong.
+As a woman four years Martha’s senior, I’m here to tell them they’ve got it all wrong.
 I’ve never seen such a turnaround.
 Suddenly a woman who shows her bare arms and legs and neck and half her breasts is ‘ludicrous’.
 (Yes, I saw that word more than once.)
 Martha ‘made a big mistake’ and ‘should never have done it’ and ‘looks fake’.

 It’s as if the tide has turned and women should stop making up and enhancing and beautifying.
 Women should stop dressing seductively and coloring their hair and drawing attention to themselves in ways that could be seen as not real.
 Artificial.
 Fake.